liu00david/OLD_valorant_xp/README.md

 Note: For those who do not know, a **farm** is slang for any easy way to cultivate something.
 An **AFK XP farm** means an easy way to gain XP while being AFK.

 ### (1.3) Features
-As of 9/27/20, the following list are additional features of the program:
+As of 9/28/20, the following list are additional features of the program:

 **Game Features**
-- **Random** movement direction, shooting, and length of time of actions.
-This likely helps prevent flagging of bot, as it may deal some damage.
+- **Random** movement and shooting length of time.
+This likely helps prevent flagging of the bot, as it may deal some damage.
 - Buying random guns from armory.
 - Smooth and random mouse movements and click area.
+- v1.1: Movement is a random combination of adjacent wasd keys (wa, sd, wd, etc.).
+- v1.1: Program checks for update after 6 minutes of being in game to reduce time wasted and have smoother movements.

 **User Features**
 - Automatic status update if game state is changed.